 Putting these items in your recycling bin affects the recycling process making it harder to sort and recycle the correct items.

 • Garden waste - Contact your council to find out what to do with this waste.

 • General household waste including items such as nappies: Put into your rubbish bin.
 If you are not sure if an item can go in your rubbish bin, contact your council.

 • Household chemicals - Find out about the Detox Your Home program.

 • Household goods and furniture - Many councils operate resource recovery centres where you can dispose of unwanted goods and furniture.
-Find out where you can drop off items in Melbourne or contact your council.
+To find out where you can drop off items contact your council.
 Some of these centres have ‘tip shops’ that accept good quality household goods and furniture which they then sell at great prices.

 For items in good condition you can also contact your local charity shop to see if they would like them, or hold your own garage sale.

-• Polystyrene foam packaging - Place in your rubbish bin or find out where you can drop off items for recycling.
+• Polystyrene foam packaging - Place in your rubbish bin or contact your local council to find out where you can drop off items for recycling.

 • Ceramic and glass waste (non packaging) such as cups, crockery, drinking glasses, Pyrex glass, ovenware, window glass and mirrors - These items should be wrapped (if broken) and placed in your garbage bin.
 If they are in good condition contact your local charity shop to see if they would like them, or hand them on to friends or family.